sh4r10/flashtime/README.md

 ### Pages

 * Home: where users can read about the detailes about the website, can sign up and sign in.
-* login: Where the user type it's username and password to get accesise to the website.
+* Login: Where the user type their username and password to get accesise to their dashboard.
-* signUp:
+* Signup: The user can enter their details and sign up for an account
-* dashBorad:
+* Dashboard: This is the logged in area where the user can see/manage their collections, decks, flashcards, favourites etc.
-* Revision page: Where the users can find the topic it needs to revise.
+* Revision page: This is the page where the user performs their revisions based on the aforementioned algorithm.

 ### Entity-Relationship (ER) Diagram